Coregonus vandesius

 Coregonus vandesius, the vendace /'vEndeis/, is a freshwater whitefish found in the United Kingdom.
 Population surveys since the 1960s have revealed a steady decline, and the fish is no longer present in some of its previous habitats, but is still present in Bassenthwaite Lake and Derwent Water.
-The main threats it faces are eutrophication and the introduction of alien species of fish that eat its eggs.
+The main threats it faces are eutrophication and the introduction of alien species of fish that eat its eggs and fry.
 The International Union for Conservation of Nature has rated its conservation status as "endangered".

 Taxonomy

 Most authorities now consider Coregonus vandesius a subjective synonym of Coregonus albula, a more widespread North European freshwater whitefish species.
 Both taxa are also known by the common name vendace.
 The status, however, remains controversial, and FishBase still lists C. vandesius as a separate species reflecting the recent treatment of the European freshwater fish fauna by Kottelat & Freyhof (2007).
 Another synonym of British C. vandesius is C. gracilior.

 The name "vendace" (Scots vengis, vangis, venace) is borrowed from Neo-Latin vandesius (which referred to the common dace Leuciscus leuciscus), from Middle French vandoise, vendese, vendoise, probably of Celtic origin; cf. Old Irish find "white."